 ASR automatically switches the DRAM's internal self refresh rate from 1x to 2x.
-However, while in self refresh mode, ASR enables the refresh rate to automatically adjust between 1x and 2x over the supported temperature range.
-One other disadvantage of ASR is the DRAM cannot always switch from a 1x to 2x refresh rate at an exact $T_C$ of 85°C. Although the DRAM will support data integrity when it switches from a 1x to 2x refresh rate, it may switch at a temperature lower than 85°C.
+However, while in self refresh mode, ASR enables the refresh rate to automatically adjust between 1x to 2x over the supported temperature range.
+One other disadvantage with ASR is the DRAM cannot always switch from a 1x to a 2x refresh rate at an exact case temperature of 85°C. Although the DRAM will support data integrity when it switches from a 1x to a 2x refresh rate, it may switch at a lower temperature than 85°C.